-A work injury can cause major disruptions to your life—not only your to your health, but also to your career, finances, and overall well-being.
+A work injury can cause major disruptions to your life—not only to your health, but also to your career, finances, and overall well-being.
 The workers’ compensation system in New Jersey provides medical care, vocational rehabilitation, and other services to help you get you back to work as soon as possible.
-Worker’s comp also pays for some, but not all, of your losses.
-This article explains the types and amounts of benefits that you can receive through workers’ comp.
-(To get these benefits, you will need to file a New Jersey workers’ compensation claim.)
+Worker’s comp also pays for some of your lost income—but not all.
+This article explains the types and amounts of benefits that you may receive after you file a workers’ compensation claim.

-As you can see, workers’ compensation only pays of a portion of your lost wages.
-Workers’ comp also does not pay anything for the pain and suffering caused by your injury.
-While this may seem unfair, it is part of the trade-off that is the workers’ comp system.
-The advantage of workers’ comp is that you can get benefits relatively quickly without needing to file a lawsuit or prove that your employer was at fault for causing your injury.
+As you can see, workers’ comp benefits cover only a portion of your lost wages and don’t include anything for the pain and suffering caused by your injury.
+While this may seem unfair, it is part of the trade-off inherent in the workers’ comp system.
+The advantage of workers’ comp is that you can get benefits relatively quickly without filing a lawsuit and proving that your employer was at fault for causing your injury.
 The downside is that you can’t get the full value of your losses.
-(However, in some cases, you may be able to file a lawsuit to recover pain and suffering and other losses.
-To learn more, see our article on suing outside of the worker’s comp system in certain limited situations.)
+(However, you may be able to sue outside of the worker’s comp system in certain limited situations.)